Creating pages or creating experiences?

 Think about who you are targeting.
 Define those audiences and then ask yourself:

-- What do they want more of from the industry?
+- What info & content do they want to see more of from your industry?

 Ways you can find this out: